AntoninoRando/C-Exercises/tree Function Reimplemented/Documentation.md

 4. The closing braket ']' is printed.

 This choice requires not to create a lot of strings as they will be printed right on-the-go.
+I could have used an array of pointers to functions to avoid repeating checks, but, as I don't see that being doing much around the web, I prefered to maintain the old-fashioned if-else solution.

 ### LS_COLORS
 I read in the documentation that `tree` colors files using the `LS_COLORS` environment variable.
 I tried to understand how it worked and I understood the following: _you can write that varible in the format `file_type=terminal_color_format: ...others`_.
 So I parsed that variable with this convinction.
 I have to implement a dictionary, but I had no time so I execute the parsing every time.